 The Northern Health Trust's medical director, Dr Peter Flanagan, said the diversion was a "temporary measure".

-Dr Flanagan told BBC Radio Ulster that ambulance diversions were put in place between 17:00 GMT and 23:00 GMT on Monday.'Buying time'
+Dr Flanagan told BBC Radio Ulster that ambulance diversions were put in place between 17:00 GMT and 23:00 GMT on Monday.

 "It was brought about because of the very severe pressure on the emergency department at Causeway Hospital," he said.